SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/framework/error_actions.md

 As well as a link to download the draft version of each document in `al_user_bundle`, a "Leave" button which takes the user to `AL_ORGANIZATION_HOMEPAGE` and a "Start over" button which starts the interview from the beginning.

+#### Problem with earlier version of the Weaver

+Early versions of the Weaver that include user instructions may place the instructions attachment in the same attachment block as the primary documents of the interview.
+But the instructions do not have `skip undefined` turned on.

+You should ensure that the `skip undefined` option is turned on for all attachments in your interview if you want the full benefit of the custom error action page.